- Distance from Philadelphia: 161 miles

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-2.Travel through downtown Fort Myers en route to I-75 for a visit to the 20-acre Edison and Ford Winter Estates, with botanical gardens and nine historic buildings dedicated to these American inventors.
-An extensive restoration was completed on the Edison Botanic Research Laboratory in 2012.
+2Travel through downtown Fort Myers en route to I-75 for a visit to the 20-acre Edison and Ford Winter Estates, with botanical gardens and nine historic buildings dedicated to these American inventors.

 Where to Stay

-For a family-oriented stay, book the Pink Shell Beach Resort & Marina (rooms from $190/night), with recently widened its beach and is currently expanding its marina.
-New on-site restaurant Jack's serves a daily breakfast buffet with Gulf of Mexico views.
+For a family-oriented stay, book the Pink Shell Beach Resort & Marina (rooms from $190/night), which recently widened its beach and is currently expanding its marina.
+New onsite restaurant Jack's serves a daily breakfast buffet with Gulf of Mexico views.

 When to Go